trainer

 - [2025/04] From High Performance Computing To AI Workloads on Kubernetes: MPI Runtime in Kubeflow TrainJob.
 See the KubeCon + CloudNativeCon London talk

-Kubeflow Trainer is a Kubernetes-native project designed for large language models (LLMs) fine-tuning and enabling scalable, distributed training of machine learning (ML) models across various frameworks, including PyTorch, JAX, TensorFlow, and others.
+Kubeflow Trainer is a Kubernetes-native distributed AI platform for scalable large language model (LLM) fine-tuning and training of AI models across a wide range of frameworks, including PyTorch, MLX, HuggingFace, DeepSpeed, JAX, XGBoost, and more.

-The following KubeCon + CloudNativeCon 2024 talk provides an overview of Kubeflow Trainer capabilities:
+Checkout following KubeCon + CloudNativeCon talks for Kubeflow Trainer capabilities:

 Please check the official Kubeflow Trainer documentation to install and get started with Kubeflow Trainer.